The Reality of Living with Chronic Pain: More Than Just Inspiration

 I look normal sitting across from you at dinner.

-I'm shifting in my seat every few minutes because my fistula pain won't stop.
-I'm trying to focus on what you're saying but there's this constant noise in the background that won't go away.
+But inside, I’m shifting in my seat every few minutes because my fistula pain won’t stop.
+I’m trying to focus on what you’re saying, but there’s this constant noise in the background that won’t go away.

 It’s painful.

-I'm doing the math in my head: how long until I leave without seeming rude, how much energy I have left to ask you questions, whether I'm being a good enough friend right now.
+I’m doing the math in my head: how long until I leave without seeming rude?
+How much energy do I have left to ask you questions?
+Am I being a good enough friend right now?

 I’ve been doing this math for four years.